TedTschopp/tschopp.net/_posts/Drafts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World.md

 * A shove action can be used to push a creature adjacent to the sucking bog into it.

+#### Tallgrass
+Tallgrass Prarie grass is covered in grasses that are between 5 - 10 feet tallk.

+* Ranged attacks through a Tallgrass are made at Disadvantage, even at close range.
+Long range attacks cannot be made through a thicket.

+* TODO:  Add something about Line of Sight being reduced.

 #### Terrible stench, the scent of death

 * Creatures considered good who are affected have Disadvantage on ability checks and attack rolls.